robertZaufall/mindmanager_ai/readme.md

 MLX results are dependent on the used model. `LLama3` works well.

 ## Configuration
 LLM Api relevant information should be stored in environment variables and mapped to the corresponding variables in the `config.py` file.
-Not every parameter is used at the moment (token count, levels deep etc.).

 ```Python
 # Azure serverless models which are working